Skip to main content

 Interference of Light

 Interference occurs when two or more coherent light waves overlap, resulting in a new wave pattern.
-In the context of double slits, constructive interference leads to bright fringes, while destructive interference results in dark fringes.
-The positions of these fringes depend on the wavelength of the light and the geometry of the slits, which is crucial for analyzing the intensity at various points on the screen.
+In the context of the double-slit experiment, constructive interference leads to bright fringes, while destructive interference results in dark fringes.
+The positions of these fringes depend on the wavelength of the light and the geometry of the slits.

 Recommended video: